Quest to the Pacific Northwest - Ketchikan, Alaska

 After 45 min or so, we landed in a lake and got off on a floating dock to look around and stretch.
 Fjords are Glacier carved inlets from the ocean, so despite looking like lakes, they are all salt water and connect to the see.
 We also saw some fantastic alpine lakes high in the mountains, left by glaciers or made from accumulating rain water.
 They often form long, beautiful waterfalls that cascade down to the ocean.
 We were lucky enough to visit Ketchikan on one of the sunniest, most beautiful days of the year, therefore we did not see any mist in the Misty Fjords, but the views and experience were still breathtaking and well worth the cost of a flight seeing tour.

 We headed back to the ship and made it just before all aboard (with Christina stressing about the time the whole last 20 minutes).
 Enjoyed some fresh made, Napoli style pizza in the pizzeria on board as we watched the sail away and then everyone retired to clean up and nap before dinner.
-That night Tom and I caught the magician performance and really liked it.
+That night we caught the magician performance and really liked it.
 Caught a great view of the ship as we were landing earlier that day.

 Friday everyone slept in and then we met up on the lido deck to sun in the lounge chairs.
 It was pleasantly warm and you could sit out in swimwear as long as you were not wet from the pool.
 After lunch on the lido deck we returned to the sun deck and caught glimpses of orcas and birds.
 We finished out the day with a visit to the bar for happy hour (buy 1 get one free every afternoon), a round of trivia, and a beautiful sunset as we ate dinner.